-The -rules of the gamel under the gold standard were clear and simple.
+The -rules of the game under the gold standard were clear and simple.
 Each country set the rate at which its currency (paper or coin) could be converted to a weight of gold.
 The United States, for example, declared the dollar to be convertible to gold at a rate of \$20.67/ounce of gold (a rate in effect until the beginning of World War 1).
 The British pound was pegged at £4.2474/ounce of gold.
 As long as both currencies were freely convertible into gold, the dollar/pound exchange rate was:

-\$20.67/ounce of gold

-£4.2474/ounce of gold
+$$\frac{\$20.67/\text{ounce of gold}}{\$4.2474/\text{ounce of gold}} = \$4.8665/\$$$

 Because the government of each country on the gold standard agreed to buy or sell gold on demand to anyone at its own fixed parity rate, the value of each individual currency in terms of gold, and therefore the fixed parities between currencies, was set.
 Under this system it was very important for a country to maintain adequate reserves of gold to back its currency's value.
 The system also had the effect of implicitly limiting the rate at which any individual country could expand its money supply.
-The growth in money was limited to the rate at which additional gold could be acquired by official authorities.
-The gold standard worked adequately until the outbreak of World War 1 interrupted trade flows and the free movement of gold.
+The growth in money was limited to the rate at which adequately until the outbreak of World War 1 interrupted trade flows and the free movement of gold.
 This caused the main trading nations to suspend the operation of the gold standard.